Birthday Depression: It’s OK to Feel Sad on Your Special Day

 Loss and grief

-A birthday can serve as a painful reminder of someone you love is no longer with you.
+A birthday can serve as a painful reminder that someone you love is no longer with you.
 Perhaps, you’ve lost someone right before your day, and you’re going through the early stages of grief, trying to cope with difficult experiences.
 Or, it can be your first birthday after the loss of a loved one, or it’s the anniversary of a traumatic event.

 In any case, the celebration may feel more of a burden than a happy event.
 And for some people, birthdays can bring up memories of happy times in the past that can’t be replicated.
 These memories can trigger deep sorrow and make the present seem bleaker.

-But remember that your feelings are valid and shouldn’t be suppressed because “it’s your birthday and you must have fun.”
+But remember that your feelings are valid and shouldn’t be suppressed because “it’s your birthday, and you must have fun.”
 Allow yourself to grieve in whatever way it’s right for you, and know that there’s no wrong way to feel on this day.

 Also, it may be helpful to talk to your loved ones or get support from a therapist to cope with painful emotions.